-You can filter the rates by discount by either selecting one or more discounts from the Discounts list, or by checking the Only applies if no discount used check box.
-(If this box is checked, the discount selection would be ignored).
+If you offer discounts, such as Senior discounts or Good Sam membership discounts, then you will need to set up multiple rate definitions -- one "normal" rate that applies to no discounts, and a separate rate definition for each discount category (or at least one for each different discount amount).
+Filter each rate definition for the appropriate discount by either selecting one or more discounts from the Discounts list, or by checking the Only applies if no discount used check box.
 As with Site Type, this will determine whether the rate will appear in the rate selection list for a given reservation.

 Note that if a rate applies to more than one discount, you may need to set it up so that the appropriate discount shows in the charges after the rates is applied.
 To do this, blank out the Item Description for any Discount transaction entries.
 It will then be filled in with the current discount selected on the Transactions dialog.